Fritzhoy/Araucaria/README.md

  For the model it will be used 15 private land of the Hugo Lange neighborhood in Curitiba, a neighborhood with lots of trees.
 Allotment data were obtained from <a href="https://geocuritiba.ippuc.org.br/portal/apps/sites/#/geocuritiba"> the GeoCuritiba platform </a>, made available by the Municipality of Curitiba.

- The focus of this project will be:
+ The focus of this project:

   * Mapping the Araucaria Trees per private lands using offchain data.
   * Emit Carbon Token for private land based on total number of trees.